-Lake Ashi - Formed after Mount Hakone's last eruption 3000 years ago, Lake Ashi is the symbol of Hakone and on a clear day offers spectacular views of Mount Fuji in the distance.
+Lake Ashi - Formed after Mount Hakone's last eruption 3000 years ago, Lake Ashi is the symbol of Hakone.

-Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit landscape, towering skyscrapers, peaceful shrines and lovely gardens.
-Although long the political and cultural centre of Japan, Tokyo became the official capital when the Meiji Emperor moved it there in 1867.
+Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit streets, towering skyscrapers, peaceful shrines and lovely gardens.
+Tokyo became the official capital when the newly restored Emperor Meiji moved it there from Kyoto in the late 1860s.